Chapter 7 – The Somme.

 The attack on Drop Alley and the Flers Line succeeded but the enemy retained possession of the actual junction of the Flers Line with Drop Alley.
 The attack on the Starfish Line, west of the Starfish redoubt, made in the darkness of early morning also succeeded, although the enemy counter attacked and reoccupied a good deal of the line but the ground was, however, made good later.

-September 19th was a thoroughly uncomfortable day of shell fire and drenching rain and the trenches were converted into slushy ditches and no-man’s land into a sea of mud.
-On this day, Battalion reported to Brigade:
+19th September was a thoroughly uncomfortable day of shell fire and drenching rain and the trenches were converted into slushy ditches and no-man’s land into a sea of mud.
+On this day, the Battalion reported to Brigade:

 “Last night was quite quiet except for intermittent shelling.
 There are snipers out in shell holes in front of our lines.
 One was thought to be spotted about three hundred yards in front and a patrol went out but was unable to locate him.

 About 1030, there was persistent shelling of our front and support lines resulting in several casualties.
 Patrol reports that the new trench, commenced by Pioneer Battalion, averaged four feet deep and two and a half foot broad.
 Patrol reports that it runs about 300 yards in front of our present front line.
 Maps of the position and particulars of how garrisoned are attached.
 Machine gun on either flanks of the front line and two in support.

 Relief from the Battle and the Cost to the Battalion.